jakears93/chip8emulator/README.md

 1)   Added audio support via the std function printf "\a" console beep
 2)   Created a separate thread to handle audio
 3)   Adjusted RET and CALL opcode functions to set PC properly

+#### version 0.6
+1)   Added updateDT/ST functions to decrement the timers
+2)   Initialized DT and ST to 0 in cpu_init as initializing to 0xFF was incorrect for Emulation
+3)   Decremented DT at 60hz instead of at the cpu execution rate.
+Fixed issues in Tetris/Invaders where the sprites would not move down the Y-axis in game.
+4)   Moved thread functions to respective component files
+5)   Set up delay times as constants